bahamat/cf-primer/cf-primer.md

 When CFEngine executes `commands` promises Apache will be started.

-# Ensuring Processes are Not Running: Using Processes and Commands
+# Ensuring Processes are Not Running

+Stopping a running process:

     bundle agent stop_bluetooth {